What is Turnover Tax?

 Mineral Royalty is a payment received as consideration for the extraction of minerals.

-Who is liable for Mineral Royalty?
+Who is liable to register and pay Mineral Royalty?

-b) Any person without a mining right but in possession of minerals on which mineral royalty has not been paid by the supplier of the minerals.
+b) Any person without a mining right but in possession of minerals on which mineral royalty has not been paid by the supplier of the minerals;

-d) All persons that mine minerals for use as inputs or raw materials in their manufacturing process are also liable to mineral royalty
+d) All persons that mine minerals for use as inputs or raw materials in their manufacturing process are also liable to mineral royalty;